When it comes to burnishing concrete, It all depends on the look you’re after

 When you burnish, you’re making the surface slick and very smooth, as well as altering the color.
 “Burnishing creates a very nonuniform look, kind of a marbleized appearance where the color darkens in certain areas,” Harris says.
 “Some people call it a ghosting effect.”

-If you’re selling this look, it can be very attractive, but if someone wants a monochromatic surface it’s not the way to go.
+If you’re selling this look, it can be very attractive.
+However, if someone wants a monochromatic surface it’s not the way to go.

-Bob Ware, president of the Decorative Concrete Store in Cincinnati, agrees with Harris’ advice and cautions contractors to be careful with integral colors.
+Bob Ware, president of the Decorative Concrete Store in Cincinnati, agrees with Harris’ advice.
+He cautions contractors to be careful with integral colors.
 “The term burnishing, in essence, means burning the finish.
 Trowel machining colored concrete is a careful process.
 It may only require one to two passes.”

 If you do more, instead of a high gloss, “you’ll end up with streaks marks — or worse, black marks — from the trowel machine, tinting the true color you really want.”
 So the final pass of many colored concrete floors is hand troweled by a crew on kneeboards.